 In the mid-1990s, Barry transitioned from the law to becoming an investor/philanthropist deeply involved in the social sector.
 He has contributed to the sustainable growth of several non-profit organizations in the Bay Area and other locales, while serving as a board director to three for-profit and four non-profit entities.
 The Homeless Prenatal Program, the San Francisco Zoo, the UCSF Medical Center, and Mt.
 Sinai Hospital in New York City are among the organizations that have benefited from his support.

 In the early 2000’s, Barry wanted to promote and assist those areas of the social sector that found it difficult to attract private capital and governmental assistance.
-While continuing to support his preferred cultural institutions and his children’s schools, he now looked for organizations in which they did not or would not benefit Barry or members of his family.
+While continuing to support his preferred cultural institutions and his children’s schools, Barry searched for organizations in which neither he nor his family could receive a direct or indirect benefit other than personal satisfaction for having helped them achieve their goals.
 With that motivation, in 2010 Barry entered into discussions with the University of Pennsylvania and the Wharton School to create a prize for the benefit of the social sector.
 The outcome was the Barry & Marie Lipman Family Prize, and the first Honorees were chosen in 2012.

 Today, the Lipman Family Prize has evolved to what Barry had originally envisioned.
 It has become a significant means for rewarding and inspiring positive social impact among social sector organizations worldwide, and faculty, students and many others at Penn.
 It is fully endowed with the intent to sustain and expand positive social impact for as long as necessary.